russelljjarvis/ScienceAccessibility/README.md

 ## Building All of the Project.
 (including the scraper).

+The internet in someways is like a big group of computers that are all friends with each.
+A scraper is A computer that visits many of the other computers on the internet.
+The scraper does not have to be friends with the computers it visits, it just needs to know the address at which each computer in the big friendship group can be reached.

 The scraping, and crawling code for this is dependency heavy.
 Who wants to duplicate building of this whole environment from scratch?
 No-one?
 I thought so.
 [Docker is used to solve non trivial software dependency issues where possible), Docker is used to solve provide a universal build, and prevent duplicated effort](https://cloud.docker.com/repository/registry-1.docker.io/russelljarvis/science_accessibility).